axllent/silverstripe-scaled-uploads/README.md

 all uploaded images (resample).
 If the uploaded image is larger than a preconfigured size, it will be scaled down.
 The extension also supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.

+It also supports custom folder configurations to allow for different settings based on the folder they are uploaded into.

 ## Requirements

 - SilverStripe 4+